Introduction to Therapeutic Horticulture Course

 Emilee Weaver, Director of Learning & Community Engagement

-Get a glimpse inside the course with this 15-minute preview video.
+Get a glimpse inside the course with this 13-minute preview video.
 It brings together a series of clips from the lessons, giving you a feel for the learning style, topics covered, and the supportive approach that guides you through the foundations of therapeutic horticulture.
-You will also receive a detailed course outline with your download.

 Course Description

-Introduction to Therapeutic Horticulture is a foundational, self-paced online course designed for professionals and aspiring practitioners who want to enter the field of therapeutic horticulture or integrate nature-based approaches into their existing profession or practice.
-Whether you’re a recreational therapist, activity director, educator, mental health professional, or simply curious about the healing power of plants, this course offers a clear, supportive starting point.
-You’ll learn what therapeutic horticulture is, why it works, and how it’s applied across a variety of settings, with no prior experience or green thumb required.
+Introduction to Therapeutic Horticulture is a foundational, self-paced online course designed for professionals and aspiring practitioners who want to enter the field of therapeutic horticulture or integrate nature-based approaches into their existing practice.

 By the end, you’ll know not only what therapeutic horticulture is, but also how to move forward with purpose.